-This Rulebook is subject to approval by the USA Climbing Chief Executive Officer in consultation with the Board of Directors of USA Climbing.
+This Rulebook is subject to approval by the USA Climbing Chief Executive Officer in consultation with the Board of Directors of USA Climbing in consultation with the Chief Executive Officer.
 In the event of any conflict between USA Climbing's Bylaws and this Rulebook, USA Climbing's Bylaws will control.